(Anne Arundel, Prince Georges, Calvert, Charles and St. Mary’s counties)

 The Point Lookout water trails are located at Point Lookout State Park - the southernmost tip of St. Mary’s County where the Potomac River meets the Chesapeake Bay.
 The State Park offers a variety of paddling experiences that range from an hour or two to all-day excursions with overnight camping options.
 In addition to the water trail routes, the water trail map/guide also provides information on special features and points of interest on the Point Lookout peninsula.
 Originally printed in 2003 and reprinted in 2007, the guide features over 7 miles of water trails along three different routes in and around the Park.
-The map is printed on waterproof, tear-proof paper and is available at the Point Lookout State Park visitor center, from the DNR Online Store by clicking this link or send an e-mail request to firstname.lastname@example.org with “map request – Point Lookout” in the subject line and include your name, complete mailing address, email, and phone number.
+The map is printed on waterproof, tear-proof paper and can be obtained at the Point Lookout State Park visitor center or by sending an e-mail request to Lisa.Gutierrez@Maryland.gov with “map request – Point Lookout” in the subject line.
+Be sure to include your name, complete mailing address, email address, and phone number.

 (Prince Georges County) (Existing)

 The Anacostia Water Trail map and guide was created in 2014 through a partnership between the National Park Service and the Anacostia Watershed Society.
 The guide has information on historic and cultural resources, access sites and other features associated with the Anacostia River.
 The trail covers a ten mile stretch of the River extending from Bladensburg, Maryland through Washington, DC to the Anacostia’s juncture with the Potomac River, about two miles south of Capitol Hill.
 Download a copy of the map and guide and learn more about recreational opportunities on the Anacostia River by visiting www.anacostiaws.org/anacostia-water-trail.

 (Anne Arundel, Prince Georges, Calvert, Charles, and St. Mary’s counties) (Existing and Developing)